giuliodondi/kOS-Shuttle_OPS1/README.md

     - propellant left (PROP)
     - the current RPL throttle value (THR)
     - Time- and velocity-to-go (TGO, VGO)
+    - Again, both TGO and VGO are yellow until guidance converges to a good solution.
+This is true for both dissipation and flyback phases
     - The desired burnout delta-time (T_C), this is the main indicator of a good guidance state, more on this later
 - the central plot is a little complicated.
 It represents altitude on the vertical versus the horizontal component of downrange velocity from the launch site.
 This means there are positive velocity (i.e. travelling away) and negative velocity (travelling back) regions of the plot in the horizontal direction.
-    - The Shuttle bug should move within the curved lines, first it will be in the lower right region, moving up and right during fuel dissipation, during flyback it will start moving to the left as the Shuttle decelerates, and also down as it loses altitude.
+    - The Shuttle bug should move within the curved lines, first it will be in the lower right region, moving up and further right during fuel dissipation.
+During flyback it will start moving to the left as the Shuttle decelerates, and also down as it loses altitude.
 It will cross the "0" line when the Shuttle starts moving back to the launch site, then it will keep moving left and gradually start climbing once again.
-    - the bottom-right curve is the nominal ascent trajectory, the Shuttle should never be to the right of this
+    - the bottom-right curve is the nominal ascent trajectory, the Shuttle shouldn't be to the right of this
-    - the top slanted curve is the maximum lofted trajectory during flyback, the Shuttle should not loft significantly above this (although it should be fine)
+    - the top slanted curve is the maximum lofted trajectory during flyback for aborts close to the Negative Return boundary
-    - The right segment of the bottom curve is the dissipation trajectory for a very early abort, when the Shuttle is slowest.
+    - The bottom segment is the depressed trajectory for a liftoff engien failure, the Shuttle is slow and heavy in this case
-    - The rest of the bottom curve, from the right spike all the way left, is the drooped trajectory during flyback.
-The Shuttle should not cross below this not to encounter too much drag or heat
-    - The left-most horizontal line with "CO" indicates the cutoff line at 80km altitude, the Shuttle should be on this line at MECO
+    - The left-most horizontal line with "CO" indicates the cutoff line at 72km altitude, the Shuttle should be close to this line at MECO

 ### The meaning of T_C

-T_C is just a name for the difference between the time to burn down to 2% propellant minus the calculated time-to-go.
+T_C is just a name for the difference between the time to burn down to 2% propellant minus the time-to-go coming from the PEG algorithm, it's the main figure that dictates when we should stop dissipating fuel and begin flying back
 During the dissipation phase this will be positive, because TGO assumes we turn back immediately but we still have too much propellant.
+Actually, if the engine failure is before SRB sep and the algorithm is started when we're still close to the launch site, there might not be a good solution to find and T_C will have some nonsense values.
+TGO and VGO will be yellow until we're safely far enough away and T_C is stable, only then the program will accept its value to check if we should begin flyback.
-Once we trigger Flyback, this should settle around zero as the algorithm adjusts the throttle to match the two.
-If it goes negative it means that we will have to burn a little of the margin left, this is fine as long as it doesn't reach -10 s or something.
-If that happens, you run the risk of running out of propellant before the MECO tatger is reached and it generally is an indicator of a bad guidance state.
+Once we trigger Flyback, T_C will settle around zero as the PEG algorithm adjusts the throttle so that we burn propellant all the way to 2% during the rest of the manoeuvre.

 ### Results from my tests